 Reproduction is much more crucial that we ever acknowledge.
 If women stopped having babies or men stopped producing sperm, the human race would be extinct within a hundred years.
 Women enjoy the platonic emotions of nurturing love, companionship and affection.
 A woman may also employ sexual behaviours to attract and retain a man’s interest in her.

 Engaging in intercourse is a relatively small part of women’s reproductive function.
 A woman ovulates on a monthly cycle and becomes pregnant by engaging in intercourse.
-So sex has a much lesser importance for women compared with the much greater investment in time and effort that she has to invest to successfully reproduce (produce another self-sufficient adult).
+But sex is relatively insignificant to a woman compared with the much greater investment in time and effort that she has to invest to successfully reproduce (produce another self-sufficient adult).

 Intercourse involves a man depositing his semen in a woman’s vagina.
 Without the benefit of modern contraception, this act potentially obliges a woman to carry the man’s offspring in her uterus for 9 months.
 After this time, the social responsibility for the child is clearly hers.
 She is obliged to breastfeed the child and care for it until it can fend for itself.
-Many of the world’s children are produced because of an act that is forced on a woman or that she does not welcome.
+Many of the world’s children are produced because of an act that a woman may not welcome or that is forced on her.
 The success of human reproduction is foremost down to men’s determination to obtain intercourse with women.

-The cells settle in the uterus (womb).
-The cells attach to the wall of the uterus and the placenta starts to form.
-The placenta provides the growing cells with oxygen, water, nutrients and allows for the removal of waste products.
-The cells divide and multiply rapidly so that after about 4 days, the zygote consists of 32 cells.
+The zygote attaches itself to the wall of the uterus (womb) and the placenta starts to form.
+The placenta provides the growing cells with oxygen, water and nutrients as well as removing waste products.
+After about 4 days, the zygote consists of 32 cells.
 At this point it is called an embryo.
 After 9 weeks when the body has completely formed, it is called a foetus.

-Problems with pregnancy are common and include: ectopic pregnancies, miscarriages and still-births.
-Miscarriages occur when a woman loses the child she is carrying before it is mature enough to survive.
+Problems with pregnancy are common and include ectopic pregnancies, miscarriages and still-births.
+Miscarriages occur when a woman loses the child she is carrying before it is mature enough to survive outside the womb.
 Miscarriages are relatively common and can occur at any time during pregnancy.
-Childbirth can be dangerous for a woman and the baby.
-Even with medical assistance, women can still die from childbirth.
+Childbirth is dangerous and even with medical assistance, childbirth can be life-threatening both for mother and child.

 During childbirth, the baby comes down the birth canal and out of the mother’s body through her vagina (from between her legs).
 The birth canal consists of internal anatomy that is inert.
 This is why intercourse provides little sensation for a woman.
 There are three stages of labour: dilation of the cervix (neck of the womb), the baby passing from uterus to the outside via the birth canal and the placenta detaching from the wall of the womb.